 - What kind of food do they serve at these restaurants?

-- Do I need to make a reservation in advance?
+- Do I need to make a reservation in advance for places in Paris?

-- What should I wear to these restaurants?
+- What should I wear to Parisian restaurants?

-- What is the average price of a meal at these restaurants?
+- What is the average price of a meal at restaurants Paris?